General Terms and Conditions (Consumer)

 - Website: www.financial-ombudsman.org.uk

-If you have not already been through our internal complaints process, FOS will refer you back to us so that we can consider your complaint in the first instance.
+If you’ve not already been through our internal complaints process, FOS will refer you back to us so that we can consider your complaint in the first instance.

 LRUK (Retail) Limited is a member of The Finance & Leasing Association (FLA) and subscribes to the FLA Lending Code.
 For more information on the Lending Code please visit www.fla.org.uk.
 The FLA Code does not form part of this contract.